Elevation: 5,908 ft

 Park at the end of South Council Springs Road and pass through a gate in the drainage.
 The road will soon climb a hill, turn right, and then move into the next drainage.
 The road switchbacks up this drainage and arrives at a junction.
 Continue uphill to the right.
 The road is easy to follow from this point.
 At 5,400 feet of elevation you have following two options:

 - Stay on the road to the ridge top and then follow the road across the summit ridge east to the summit.
 This is the longest option.

 - Leave the road and climb directly up the ridge to the summit.
 This option makes your ascent Class 2 but presents no real obstacles, as the sagebrush slope is easy to navigate.

 Highland Valley/Shaw Mountain Road Route (Class 1)

-The Highland Valley/Shaw Mountain Road route covers roughly 8.0 miles, round-trip, with a 2,100-foot elevation gain.
+The Highland Valley/Shaw Mountain Road route covers roughly 10.0 miles, round trip, with a 2,300-foot elevation gain if you start from the highway.
+When the gate is open, the road is often passable (when dry) for cars for its first two miles.
+If you drive the first two miles you will have an 8.0 miles, round-trip, with a 2,100-foot elevation gain.
 The route runs east from the cattle guard to a junction.
 Go right and follow the road to a second junction.
 Once again take the option to your right.
 The road now starts climbing seriously.
 You will pass a few other junctions along the way; stay on the well worn road.
 Eventually, the road reaches the summit ridge and passes through a gate.
 The summit is the high point to the east.
 The road circles the north side of the peak to one last junction.
 Go left and the road takes you directly to the summit.